Romson-Niega/romson-niega/README.md

 I am a dedicated learner of all things networks and cyber security.

-- I’m currently working with the secure data center engineering team on network operations, network security, and firewall.
+- I’m currently working with the secure data center engineering team on network operations, network security, and firewall operations.
 - I'm currently employed at County of Los Angeles, https://isd.lacounty.gov
 - How to reach me: https://www.linkedin.com/in/romson-niega/